chanmyaemaung/job-board/README.md

 ## Support

-If you encounter any issues while using the VO Login Logo plugin, don't hesitate to contact me at info@chanmyaemaung.net.
+If you encounter any issues while using the CL Job Board, don't hesitate to contact me at info@chanmyaemaung.net.
 I'll be happy to assist you.

 ## Contribute